1995 Conservative Party leadership election: Candidates and their platforms

 John Major announced he would be a candidate for re-election from the outset, and stood pledging continuity in office and the continuation of a broad-based approach to government.

 The only candidate to enter the race was John Redwood, who resigned from the Cabinet as Secretary of State for Wales.
 Redwood ran on a staunchly Eurosceptic, Thatcherite manifesto.

-Prominent Conservatives who did not stand
+Declined

 There were several Conservatives who did not stand in the first round but were either widely expected to stand in the event of a second round or did not stand for another reason.
 They included: